amrit1-1/amrit1-1/README.md

-- 👋 Hi, I’m Amrit Singh
+- 👋 Hi, I’m Amrit Grewal.
 - 👀 I’m interested in becoming a full-stack web developer.
 - 🌱 I have recently completed a 6-month coding bootcamp by HyperionDev in Full-Stack Web Development
 - 📫 My LinkedIn is available on my profile.